Insights From Farmer Calls To India’s Kisan Call Centers

 - During the month of August, the newly sown crop is growing with fresh leaves and it’s the perfect time for pests to feast on the leaves.
 So maximum queries are about plant protection using pesticides.

 - August is also a month when the rains may elude for days and young plants may die for a want of water.
-Most of the farmers in India depend on limited sources of water like borewell without any drip irrigation or efficient modes of watering the plants.
+Most of the farmers in India depend on limited sources of water like borewells without any drip irrigation or efficient modes of watering the plants.
 This is also the reason to ask about when the rains may come so they can plan on watering the growing crops.
 Also for some, it may be a late sowing time and timing with rain is a perfect way to get a maximum seedling to grow out of all seeds sown.
-In general, weather queries are the most often asked queries throughout the year by Indian farmers which shows the importance of educating them on alternate and efficient sources of irrigation of crops.
+In general, whether queries are the most often asked queries throughout the year by Indian farmers which shows the importance of educating them on alternate and efficient sources of irrigation of crops.

 Queries with maximum mention of crop type in each district